 Laptop Mode + MOFT Laptop Stand

 One issue with all laptops—convertible or non-convertible—out of the box is that their screens are simply too low to look at comfortably for long periods of time.
-Unlike a desktop computer, where you can usually raise the monitor by adjusting it on its stand or plopping it on a stack of book, there are limited options for doing so with a laptop—especially if you are trying to maintain portability.
+Unlike a desktop computer, where you can usually raise the monitor by adjusting it on its stand or plopping it on a stack of books, there are limited options for doing so with a laptop—especially if you are trying to maintain portability.

 Enter the laptop stand by MOFT (or “Mobile Office For Travelers”), which was a wildly successfully Kickstarter project that is now available in the general marketplace.
 This ingenious invention sturdily lifts a laptop by a couple of inches and helps you maintain good posture.
 I experience far less neck pain using it.